saeedsoori/saeedsoori.github.io/_pages/projects.md

 ## Approximate Matrix Algorithms

-BLLLLL
+Kernel methods in statistical learning and scientific computing can cause challenges such as inverting large matrices or solving an high dimensional linear system.
+We develop efficient frameworks to approximate these computations while satisfying user-specific accuracies.

-* MatRox ([pdf](http://www.paramathic.com/wp-content/uploads/2019/10/MatRox.pdf "pdf"), [code](https://github.com/kobeliu85/MatRox_RU "code")): high-performance framework to efficiently compress and approximate the matrix computations while satisfying user-specific accuracies.
+* MatRox ([pdf](http://www.paramathic.com/wp-content/uploads/2019/10/MatRox.pdf "pdf"), [code](https://github.com/kobeliu85/MatRox_RU "code")): high-performance framework to efficiently compress and approximate matrix computations.

 ## Quantized Deep Learning

-BLLL
+We develop scalable optimization algorithms for training deep neural networks on distributed platforms.
+We design novel quantizated stochastic algorithms to reduce the communication cost of transferred bits among GPUs in a cluster.
+We adpot data parallelism and MPI communication to build an effiecient message passing while preserving convergence rates.